Galapagos Lava Gull

 The rarest gull on Earth

-Information about Galapagos Lava Gull
+What you need to know about the Galapagos Lava Gull

 The Galápagos Lava Gull is found nowhere else on Earth except these wonderful islands.
 There are estimated to be fewer than 300 breeding pairs left, making this the rarest gull in the world.